 - Campbell University

-The College seeks by every legitimate means to stimulate and reward exceptional achievements in all worthy lines of endeavor.
-Two honor lists are issued by the academic dean and the registrar to recognize exceptional achievement.
-At the end of each semester, full-time students with a GPA of 3.50 to 4.00 are recognized on the Dean's List and students with a GPA of 3.00 to 3.49 are recognized on the Honor List.
+The college legitimately seeks to stimulate and reward exceptional achievements in all worthy lines of student endeavor; therefore, the academic dean and the registrar issue two honor lists to recognize these achievements.
+Each semester the college recognizes full-time students with a GPA of 3.50 to 4.00 by placing them on the Dean's List and students with a GPA of 3.00 to 3.49 by placing them on the Honor List.

 SAT and ACT Scores

-Louisburg College requires SAT and/or ACT test scores for first-time, associate degree seeking students.
-The 25th and 75th percentile scores for both scores are reported to IPEDS.
-Please note that the 2017 IPEDS began to require the submission of “new” SAT scores (2400 range from 1600 range in “old” SAT score).
-As the College accepts both new and old SAT scores from its students, conversion charts were used.
+Louisburg College requires SAT or ACT scores for first-time students seeking an associate degree.
+The college reports both 25th and 75th percentile scores to IPEDS.
+Please note that the 2017 IPEDS began to require the submission of “new” SAT scores using a 2400 range.
+The “old” version used a 1600 range.
+The college accepted both new and old SAT scores from its students and used conversion charts.

-Additionally, because the SAT Writing score is not a required score for admissions into the College, those “old” SAT scores without the writing score were omitted from the overall report to IPEDS (as well as the calculation for the 75th percentile below).
+The admissions department does not require SAT writing scores; therefore, they omitted “old” SAT scores without the writing scores from the comprehensive report to IPEDS, as well as the calculation for the 75th percentile below.
 In other words, the SAT score 2017 forward will be slightly different from 2016 prior.
 For information on SAT conversions between the “old” and “new” SAT scores, please review the College Board's Concordance Tables.

-In order to adequately display this on the graph below, dotted lines instead of solid are used from 2016 to 2017.
+To adequately display this on the graph below, dotted lines instead of solid the college used from 2016 to 2017.